cyberark/secretless-broker/docs/deploy_to_kubernetes.md

 ## Review Complete Tutorial With Scripts

-Check out [our tutorial on github](https://github.com/conjurinc/secretless/tree/master/demos/k8s-demo), complete with shell scripts for walking through the steps of the tutorial yourself and configurable to suite your needs.
+Check out [our tutorial on github](https://github.com/conjurinc/secretless/tree/master/demos/k8s-demo), complete with shell scripts for walking through the steps of the tutorial yourself and configurable to suit your needs.